New Volkswagen ID.3 vs Tesla Model 3: rivals comparison

 Prices and specifications

 Step out of the latest VW Golf and into an ID.3 and you’ll notice a few similarities - a lot of the switchgear and controls have been carried over, either to save costs or to make the ID.3 feel like any other VW.
 With most functions controlled by the angled central touchscreen (and nearly everything else accessible by the steering wheel buttons), the ID.3 has a rather more minimalist look than the hi-tech Golf.
+Unfortunately, some of the materials used in both cars feel a bit cheap; there’s a lot of hard plastic where you would’ve found soft-touch materials in the previous Golf.

 But if you’re looking for minimalism and distinctiveness, there’s no car interior like that of the Tesla Model 3.
 The trim pieces and air vents stretch from door-to-door, running behind the huge tablet-like touchscreen that you’ll use for the vast majority of functions.
 Even the lights, wipers and door mirrors are operated through the screen.
 Because it also shows all the driver’s necessary information, there’s no screen behind the steering wheel.

 While the ID.3 is a similar size to the Golf, having all the batteries under the floor and no engine to worry about means it’ll be much more spacious.
-It’ll have a similar amount of interior space to the bigger Volkswagen Passat, and the boot should at least match the Golf’s 380 litres.
+It’ll have a similar amount of interior space to the bigger Volkswagen Passat, and the boot matches the Golf’s 380 litres.
 The Model 3 is very spacious, too, and its flat floor means there’s more space for your feet and storage cubbies.
 It’s a saloon, so the boot opening doesn’t include the rear windscreen.
 Between the two boots (there’s a small one under the bonnet) you’ve got 425 litres of luggage space.

 As you might expect from Tesla, the Model 3 is full of tech too.
 It may be smaller and cheaper than the Tesla Model S and Tesla Model X, but it still comes with the option of Autopilot ‘full self-driving’ (where the law currently allows).
 Your smartphone can be the key to lock and unlock the car, and the aforementioned touchscreen should be a tech lover’s best friend.